adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/search/v1/search/README.md

 ### Use Object
 The Search component uses the `com.adobe.cq.wcm.core.components.sandbox.models.Search` Sling model as its Use-object.

+### Behavior
+When the user is scrolling down the results, if the hidden results below are less than the visible results, more results are fetched.

 ### Component policy configuration properties
 The following configuration properties are used:

 1. `./startLevel` - defines the level from which to search for results (eg: 1 for /content/site)
+2. `./resultsSize` - defines the maximal number of results fetched by a search request
+3. `./searchTermMinimumLength` - defines the minimum length of the search term to start the search

 ### Edit dialog properties
 The following properties are written to JCR for the Search component and are expected to be available as `Resource` properties: